pastorhudson/pco-services-display/README.md

 `get_report.exe`

 ### Mac Executable
-Make sure the config.env file is in the same directory as the exe 'get_report'
+Make sure the config.env file is in the same directory as the program `get_report`